 - Soya, rice, oat, coconut, cashew, hazelnut, hemp and almond work well in baking.

-For example, the main issues associated with almond milk production are water use and pesticide use, which may produce long lasting effects on the environment in drought-stricken California, where more than 80% of the world’s almonds are grown.
+The main issues associated with almond milk production are water use and pesticide use, which may produce long-lasting effects on the environment in drought-stricken California, where more than 80% of the world’s almonds are grown.
 Likewise, rice milk alternatives have a negative impact on the environment in terms of greenhouse gas emissions compared with other cereals, due to the methane production of over-flooded rice paddies.

 Ultimately, our diet is not defined by a single food or drink, so opt for the plant milk alternative that you enjoy the most or one that works best for how you intend to use it, or you feel most comfortable with its environmental impact.